"Ini is a very diligent, bright and hard-working barrister."

 Ini is a barrister specialising in regulatory work and complex criminal cases.
-She has particular expertise in fraud and financial crime and is ranked in the Legal 500 for her fraud work.
+She has particular expertise in fraud and financial crime and is ranked in The Legal 500 and Chambers & Partners for her fraud work.
 Ini is a collaborative worker whose attention to detail and meticulous case preparation is often praised.
 She is a persuasive advocate who is trusted and respected.